microsoft/terraform-provider-azuredevops/website/docs/d/data_group.html.markdown

 The following arguments are supported:

 - `name` - (Required) The Group Name.
-- `project_id` - (Optional) The Project Id.
+- `project_id` - (Optional) The Project ID.
 If no project Id is specified the project collection groups will be searched.

 ## Attributes Reference